- Business impact

 PMBOK p.
 310

-Assessing overall project risk with our templateThis template is designed to help you assess overall project risk through a series of questions covering project organisation, planning, technology and planning.
+Assessing overall project risk with our templateThis template is designed to help you assess overall project risk through a series of questions covering project organization, planning, technology and planning.

 It can be created at the start of the project, and at the end of each phase in the lifecycle.
 It is good practice to include the creation and sign-off of the risk assessment as project activities in the project schedule.